iarsystems/ewrl78-linker-config-flashlibs/README.md

 ## Flash Library Types

-The __RL78 Flash Libraries__ flavors may be provided on 3 different library types:
+The __RL78 Flash Libraries__ flavors may be provided as one of the following library types:
 - The **T01** (Type01, also known as **Full**) are the fully fledged Flash Libraries.
 - The **T02** (Type02, also known as **Tiny**) are the balanced ones, providing the main functionalities at expense of less resources when compared with the T01 Libraries.
-- The **T04** (Type04, also known as **Pico**) is the one providing only the essential functionalities.
+- The **T04** (Type04, also known as **Pico**) is the one providing only the bare essential functionalities.
 This library type offers the lowest resource usage footprint.
 Usually this is the suitable choice for the scenarios where the chosen RL78 target comes with constrained memory resources.

 > __Note__
 > * For further information regarding the complete feature set provided in each of these flash libraries, refer to their respective [documentation](README.md#rl78-flash-libraries-documentation-and-their-respective-required-linker-symbols-for-self-ram).